Golf Tutorials

 Step 3: Calculating Your Score Differential: The Heart of the Process

-Your handicap isn’t just your average score - it's based on how you played in relation to the difficulty of the course on a given day.
+Your handicap isn't just your average score - it's based on how you played in relation to the difficulty of the course on a given day.
 This relationship is captured in a number called the Score Differential, which is calculated for every round you post.
-It's the formula that an standardizes your performance to create a pure measure of that single round on any course in the world.
+It's the formula that standardizes your performance to create a pure measure of that single round on any course in the world.

 The formula looks like this: